Mediagone/twig-powerpack/README.md

 #### Unicity

-Data can be declared as unique, so if multiple templates register the same resource, it will be included only once.
-Just add the `once` keyword to the tag:
+Data can be declared as unique, so if multiple templates register the same value, it will be included only once.
+It's required most of the time, just add the `once` keyword to the tag:

 ```twig
 {% register once '/styles.css' %}